FizaShaikh293/thm-writeups/B99/B99-writeup.md

 ### Path B — Steganography in the Web Image

-The alternative, slower route runs entirely through port 80.
-Downloading the image served on the site and checking it for hidden data with `steghide` requires a password:
+For anyone who prefers the scenic route, path B runs entirely through port 80.
+Downloading the image and pointing `steghide` at it demands a password up front, because apparently even hidden data in this room can't resist a little gatekeeping:

 ```bash
 steghide extract -sf brooklyn99.jpg
 ```

-Since the password isn't known upfront, `stegcracker` brute-forces it against the same image using a standard wordlist:
+Since nobody handed us that password, `stegcracker` does the honors, brute-forcing it against the same tired wordlist:

 ```bash
 stegcracker brooklyn99.jpg /usr/share/wordlists/rockyou.txt
 ```

-Once cracked, the recovered password can be fed back into `steghide` to pull the hidden data out of the image, which yields a set of SSH credentials.
-Either path — Hydra against SSH or stego-cracking the image — lands in the same place: a shell as a low-privileged user.
+Once it cracks, feeding that password back into `steghide` pulls a set of SSH credentials straight out of a picture of a precinct-branded image, which is either clever or a cry for help depending on how you look at it.
+Either path, brute Hydra or stego-crack an image, lands you in the exact same place: a shell as a low-privileged user who really should've picked a better password.

 ```
 Two paths, one outcome